 What Is Sallow Skin?
+Your Questions, Answered

 How Can You Prevent Sallow Skin?

 If you haven’t started using retinol yet, now’s the time to do so.
-Retinol is a multi-tasking ingredient lauded for its ability to help address a wide range of skin concerns from improving an uneven skin tone to reducing the appearance of wrinkles and fine lines.
-Start with a lower concentration of retinol—like SkinCeuticals Retinol 0.5—to build up your tolerance, especially if it’s your first time using retinol or it’s been a while since you last incorporated it into your routine.
-Since retinol can induce skin sensitivity to sunlight, it’s important to always apply broad spectrum sunscreen during daytime hours.
+Retinol is a multi-tasking ingredient lauded for its ability to help address a wide range of skin concerns, from improving an uneven skin tone to reducing the appearance of wrinkles and fine lines.
+Start with a low dosage, like the SkinCeuticals Retinol 0.5, to build up your tolerance if you’re new to the ingredient.
+Just remember that because retinol can increase skin sensitivity to sunlight, it’s important to always apply broad-spectrum sunscreen during daytime hours.